-Land held for development consists of land where no development activities have been carried out or where development activities are not expected to be completed within the normal operating activities.
+Land held for development consists of land or such portion thereof on which no development activities have been carried out or where development activities are not expected to be completed within the normal operating activities.
 Such land is classified within non-current assets and is stated at cost less any accumulated impairment losses.